Nextpertise/autorsyncbackup/README.md

 monthlyrotation:  _taken_from_main_config_file_            # see Config file options
 weeklybackup:     _taken_from_main_config_file_            # see Config file options
-monthlybackup:    _taken_from_main_config_file_            # see Config file options
-fileset:                                                   # list of dirs and files to backup (no defaults)
+monthlybackup:    _taken_from_main_config_file_            # see Config file options include	     														# list of dirs and files to backup; formerly fileset
+  - /etc/
-  - list
+  - /home/
+exclude:															# exclude files matching PATTERN
-  - of files and
+  - "*.bak:"
-  - directories/
+  - ".cache/*"
 hooks:                                                     # list of pre/post backup scripts (no defaults)
   - script:       name_and_full_path_of_executable         # full path to executable
     local:        False                                    # whether the script runs locally on the server or remote on the client